The

 and them?
 She stopped feeding her family hot dogs shortly after.

-be occasional treats for both kids and adults, not staple foods that can be
+occasional treats for both kids and adults, not staple foods that can be found

-found in your kitchen.
-Its more an issue of teaching the kids good
+in your kitchen.
+Its more an issue of teaching the kids good dietary

-in the house, which I can resist without a problem.
-That is, unlike the
+the house, which I can resist without a problem.
+That is, unlike the Cheez-its,

-Cheez-its, I can walk past the chips without having to eat them all.
-I can
+I can walk past the chips without having to eat them all.
+I can regulate myself

-regulate myself with them.
+with them.
 However, Kimberly cant.
-Chips are to her what
+Chips are to her what Cheez-its are to

-your efforts by making some small sacrifices.
-If you were an alcoholic trying
+efforts by making some small sacrifices.
+If you were an alcoholic trying to

 relationship counseling is in order or a long talk, and I cant help you